 Social networking is no doubt the forward driver to pushing your product and brand out into the market due to the efficiency and low costs of making it.
 However, you have to be well-versed with the names of social networking sites and how it can be used to fit your marketing campaign.

-Facebook is a great place to start because almost all other social networking sites are connected to facebook.
-Have you ever noticed websites gives you an option ‘Connect with Facebook’ or ‘Sign in with Facebook’?
+Facebook is a great place to start because almost all other social networking sites are connected to Facebook.
+Have you ever noticed websites give you an option ‘Connect with Facebook’ or ‘Sign in with Facebook’?

 With 1 billion users, the largest age group for Facebook is 18 to 29 years old with similar men to women ratio.
 Interestingly, the largest income group is ,000 to ,000 suggesting a more affluent audience.

 Short and sweet micro-blogging.
 Allows up to 140 characters per tweet (posts).
 Twitter is great because it is a fast and efficient way to connect with many people at once with the option of retweeting (sharing).

-It has a huge user base of 288 million people and similar ratio of men and women.
+It has a huge user base of 288 million people and a similar ratio of men and women.

-Tumblr is a blogging site which focuses more on pictures and minimal captions.
-Unlike Wordpress, Tumblr provides a more interactive option by giving the ability for users to repost blog entries and articles they like on their own dashboard.
+Tumblr is a blogging site that focuses more on pictures and minimal captions.
+Unlike WordPress, Tumblr provides a more interactive option by giving the ability for users to repost blog entries and articles they like on their own dashboard.

 This site is great for businesses that have a tangible product and you’ll get an edge if you can make it look pretty too because of its large women community.

 Pinterest has 12 million users since 2012.
 Women are 5 times more likely to use Pinterest compared to men.
 The main age group stretches far from 18 to 50 years old.

 The layout of StumbleUpon is similar to Pinterest where pictures and videos are shown all in one endless page.
-In addition, it has a very interesting way of providing the information and service by using ‘Stumble’.
+In addition, it has a very interesting way of providing information and service by using ‘Stumble’.

 This website is massive in Ireland and the user groups are middle-aged with 25 million users.

 An online community of young and driven entrepreneurial university students that has just recently launched in February 2009.
 FledgeWing is fascinating because it aims a very niche market of university students that are interested in entrepreneurship.

 About 500,000 visits each day with 16 million users.
-Squidoo has a stronger women gender group compared to men and largest age group is 35 to 44 years old.
+Squidoo has a stronger women gender group compared to men and the largest age group is 35 to 44 years old.

 This site is aimed at small businesses and professionals.
 Talkbiznow website acts like a forum bringing people of similar interest in business together to discuss and help each other.

 Founded in 2008, this site is definitely worth a look.

-Not only that you can market your product through a niche market and highly relationship-based customers but also learn from them on how they have used social media to much effectiveness.
+Not only that you can market your product through a niche market and highly relationship-based customers but also learn from them how they have used social media to much effectiveness.

 This site started off in a niche market of entrepreneurship and small businesses.
 Then, it expanded into many other categories.
-Having business as their core, it is definitely a site not to pass on.
+Having a business as their core, it is definitely a site not to pass on.

 Quora has a stable 500,000 monthly unique views with more men than women from ages 25 to 44.
 The group topics entrepreneurship, lean start-ups, and start-up advice and strategy has 286 000, 195 000, 146 000 followers respectively.

 The road to entrepreneurship is a rocky one but should not be a lonely one.
 Get on social networking sites now and get yourself connected!